 We have created numerous lists with numbers in them, but we haven’t tried to add all the elements up yet.
 Let’s do that.

 What we have done here is fold (or reduce) a list into a number that represents the sum of all elements in the list.
 The

 foldl function takes three arguments: combining function, initial value, and a list.
 The combining function in turn takes two arguments: an element from the list and an accumulator.
 The following diagram illustrates the various components of the

 After the first application,

 foldl passes the accumulator (sum thus far) back to the combining function as the second argument repeatedly until there are no more elements left in the list.
-The figure below shows step-by-step application of the combining function.
+The figure below shows the step-by-step application of the combining function.